AmadeoNoelsPXL/aquaponics/Documentation/L&A/LenaAschauerDocumentation.md

 ## Lena Aschauer
-What type of programming experience?
+<br>What type of programming experience?<br>
 Basic skills in Java, C, Python
 <br>What have you done with micro controllers, which ones have you used?
-(Like Arduino, ESP8266, Particle/Photon)
+(Like Arduino, ESP8266, Particle/Photon)<br>
 I haven’t used any micro controllers.

-<br>Which single board computers do you know/have you used (Raspberry Pi, Orange Pi, Beaglebone, Labrador)?
+<br>Which single board computers do you know/have you used (Raspberry Pi, Orange Pi, Beaglebone, Labrador)?<br>
 I haven’t used any board computers.
 <br>Who is a maker or part of a maker community?
 What do you like, would you like about it?
-How could it relate to this class?
+How could it relate to this class?<br>
 I had crafts in junior high school, which I enjoyed.
 It's nice to be able to work with your own hands.
 IoT represents the interface between hard and software, so I assume that we need it to connect hardware components.

-<br>What do you already know about IoT?
+<br>What do you already know about IoT? <br>
 I have to say, I didn’t really know anything about it.
 I know that objects like Alexa and smart cars belong to it but not more.

-<br>What are your expectations from this class?
+<br>What are your expectations from this class?<br>
 That we learn here how we can optimally connect and optimize the hardware components in our project with the software.

 ## Lecture 1 – 07.11.2022